Ipzo/ScriptBotPassword/README.md

 # HERMES

-HERMES is a service that notify via telegram when a user changes their password
+HERMES is a service that notify via Telegram when a user changes their password

 ## Getting Started